AviatrixSystems/Docs/HowTos/transit_dmz_faq.rst

 How should the firewall be deployed?
 -------------------------------------

 A firewall typically has multiple interfaces.
-The firewall interfaces do not need to be deployed in the same subnet as main gateway or companion gateway.
-The Aviatrix Controller needs to know the Ethernet interfaces of the firewall that interact with the main gateway.
-The same is true for the companion gateway.
+In order to deploy EC2 based firewall appliances, you need to create or allocate at least two subnets in the Transit VPC.
+One subnet for the firewall interface that works forwards packet to the main gateways, another subnet for the firewall interface that forwards packet to the companion gateway.

+Aviatrix Controller will create VPC route tables to associate the firewall subnets and create necessary route entries for packet forwarding.

 .. |transit_dmz| image:: transit_dmz_media/transit_dmz.png
+   :scale: 30%

+.. |main_companion_gw| image:: transit_dmz_media/main_companion_gw.png
    :scale: 30%

 .. disqus::